Amazon Parrots | Genus Amazona | ParrotsLove

 Some Amazon species are easier to live with than others.
 For beginners, the lilac-crowns, blue-fronted, red-lored, and white-fronted are good choices.
 These are less demanding, quieter, and all around are easy to handle.
 The problem for beginners: Amazons can be too smart.

-Hormonal Aggression: Amazon parrots are also known for their “hormonal”aggression phase. … Amazons going through that stage are difficult to handle for many but the most experienced amazon owners.
-Species such as Lilac Crowns and Mealies are less excitable than other amazon species during the breeding season.
+Hormonal Aggression: Amazon parrots are also known for their “hormonal” aggression phase. … Amazons going through that stage are difficult to handle for many but the most experienced Amazon owners.
+Species such as Lilac Crowns and Mealies are less excitable than other Amazon species during the breeding season.

-Amazon parrots have a distinct odor that seems to emanate from their respitory system. … The odor is most noticeable near their nares.
+Amazon parrots have a distinct odor that seems to emanate from their respiratory system. … The odor is most noticeable near their nares.
 The purpose for this odor is not known at this time, as most birds do not have many receptors for scent.

 Top Pet Amazon Parrot